DDaanieloliv/Pupv2.nvim/README.md

 - Last Buffer Swap: Jump to the previous buffer visited

+- Buffer trail: Your last query is persisted in a stack

 ## Overview

 The main motivation is to provide an "environment" with buffers that I often use in my projects.